-How do your policies , practices , structures , and messaging support the TIES outcomes?
-Positive Examples and Areas for Improvement Rating: Time in general 1 Some Features are in place for some students, but not yet for SwSCD. education Instructional 2 Most Features are in place for most students, but not yet for SwSCD.
-Engagement with general education 3 Most Features are in place for most students, including for some SwSCD.
-S Support at the state, district, and school levels 4 Most Features are in place for most students, including most SwSCD.
+How do your policies, practices, structures, and messaging support the TIES outcomes?
+Positive Examples and Areas for Improvement Rating: Time in general education 1 Some Features are in place for some students, but not yet for SwSCD.
+Instructional effectiveness 2 Most Features are in place for most students, but not yet for SwSCD.
+Engagement with general education curriculum and peers 3 Most Features are in place for most students, including for some SwSCD.
+Support at the state, district, and school levels 4 Most Features are in place for most students, including most SwSCD.
 5 All Features are in place for all students, including all SwSCD.